Abdulhamid97Mousa/mosaic/README.md

 - Ready-to-run evaluation tooling for offline, offline-to-online, and fine-tuning benchmarks.
 - Rich documentation that lowers the barrier to applying state-of-the-art offline methods.

-**What Jumanji aims to unlock**
+**What MOSAIC aims to unlock**

 - Online data collection via the GUI: human or automated actors can generate new trajectories that feed directly into CORL fine-tuning flows.
 - Visual replay and explainability—exactly what CORL leaves to downstream tooling—so stakeholders can observe offline policies before deployment.
 - A managed storage pipeline that keeps datasets auditable and reproducible when moving between online sessions and CORL batch jobs.
 - Live evaluation harnesses where offline-trained agents and humans share the same environment session for interactive comparisons.

-### Why Jumanji Has the Edge
+### Why MOSAIC Has the Edge

-- **Human + Agent Interaction:** Jumanji blends LeanRL’s throughput and CORL’s dataset rigor with an operator-friendly console that encourages intervention, annotation, and decision reviews.
+- **Human + Agent Interaction:** MOSAIC blends LeanRL's throughput and CORL's dataset rigor with an operator-friendly console that encourages intervention, annotation, and decision reviews.
 - **Unified Telemetry Story:** Every episode produces synchronized step logs, metrics, and soon frame artifacts—capabilities missing from the training-centric repos.
 - **Service-Oriented Extensibility:** The service locator pattern makes it trivial to wrap LeanRL accelerators, CORL offline policies, katakomba NetHack agents, or yet-to-be-added adapters without reworking the UI.
 - **From Research to Production Readiness:** Deterministic seeds, actor metadata, and storage profiles create compliance-grade records that survive beyond the Jupyter cell.